 When the time limit is before you die, instead of this month or year it opens up the possibilities.
 It encourages people to put on it all the things they have ever thought about doing while taking away the limitation of fear, time and money.

-It’s time.
+Why you should have a bucket list are plentiful—there are so many benefits of having a bucket list.
 Make a bucket list and fill it with dreams that have no boundaries; things that scare the daylights out of you, makes you pee-your-pants laugh and inspires you to be a better version of yourself.
 Keep it close, and refer to it often as a reminder to never forget your dreams.

 How to Make a Bucket List: 5 Easy Steps to Create a Great One